CashScript/cashscript/website/docs/basics/getting-started.md

   // Call the timeout function with Alice's signature
-  // i.e. Alice recovers the money that Bob has not claimed const timeoutDetails = await instance.functions
+  // i.e. Alice recovers the money that Bob has not claimed const timeoutDetails = await contract.functions
     .timeout(new SignatureTemplate(alice))
     .to('bitcoincash:qqeht8vnwag20yv8dvtcrd4ujx09fwxwsqqqw93w88', 10000)
     .send();